kh-w/kh-w/README.md

-- 👋 Hi, I am Kin @kh-w, final year PhD candidate at Wayne State.
+- 👋 Hi, I am Kin @kh-w.
+PhD dissertation: link.
-- 👀 PhD research interests: Player rating systems of single/multi-player/team games.
+- 👀 Research interests: Player rating systems of single/multi-player/team games.
 - 😄 Other interests: Quantum computing, algorithmic trading, strategic games such as mahjong(all variants) and poker(all variants).
 - 📖 Other main things on my mind: Parenting, philosophy.
 - 📫 Feel free to reach me at >>> [email](mailto:kinhang@wayne.edu).